 Born in Zschochau, Saxony during the middle of World War II, he enlisted in the East German state police following his 18th birthday.

-Since he had always shown himself to be a loyal and hardworking young citizen of the German Democratic Republic, local military officials offered him an elite position in the paramilitary Bereitschaftspolizei or BePo (“riot police”), which was specifically conceived to suppress rebellion.
+Since he had always shown himself to be a loyal and hardworking young citizen of the German Democratic Republic, local military officials offered him an elite position in the paramilitary Bereitschaftspolizei or BePo (“riot police”), which was specifically conceived to suppress the rebellion.

 After a thorough interrogation, Schumann was handed a plane ticket for Bavaria – a place as far away from the GDR as he could get.
 Later he ended up as a winery worker in Bavaria.

-Not only did he have severe qualms about having deserted his comrades in the midst of a “combat operation” and having violated his sacred oath, he also feared for his life.
-There are a number of proven cases of East German refugees and even West German critics who were either murdered or kidnapped by Stasi agents.
+Not only did he have severe qualms about having deserted his comrades in the midst of a “combat operation” and having violated his sacred oath, but he also feared for his life.
+There were a number of proven cases of East German refugees and even West German critics who were either murdered or kidnapped by Stasi agents.